csu-hci-projects/SP24-Memory-On-The-Move-Tracking-Memory-Retention-During-Active-Scrolling-And-Passive-Reading/README.md

 * Jaya Veera Surendra Gupta Kurivella:
     * Game mechanics: Developed animations for tile reveal/hide functionality based on mouse coordinates and events.
     * User feedback: Added a flip counter to the screen.

+## Pre-requisites:
+Before running this project, ensure you have the following pre-requisites installed on your local machine:

+1. **Python 3:**
+   - If you don't have Python 3 installed, you can download and install it from the [official Python website](https://www.python.org/downloads/).

+2. **pip:**
+   - pip is a package manager for Python.
+It usually comes pre-installed with Python 3.
+However, if you don't have it, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installation/).

+3. **pygame library:**
+   - This project requires the pygame library.
+You can install it using the following pip command:
+     ```
+     pip install pygame
+     ```

+Once you have Python 3 and pip installed, and pygame library installed via pip, you're ready to run the project.

+## Running the Game:

+To compile and run the game, follow these steps:

+1. **Navigate to the Game Directory:**
+   - Open your terminal or command prompt and change directory to where the `MemoryGame.py` file is located.

+2. **Run the Game:**
+   - Once you're in the directory containing `MemoryGame.py`, use the following command to run the game:
+     ```
+     python MemoryGame.py
+     ```

+3. **Play the Game:**
+   - The game will start running, and you can now enjoy playing it!

+If you encounter any issues or errors during compilation or execution, please make sure you have followed the pre-requisites and installed the necessary dependencies mentioned in the README.

 **Paper Writing:**